Volpestyle/react-sandbox/README.md

-# React Sandbox
+# NextJS Sandbox

-Repo for playing with React so i don't have to use CodeSandbox.
+Repo for playing with React and NextJS so i don't have to use CodeSandbox.
 Deployed [here](https://main.d7ujsev3jz9wt.amplifyapp.com)

 ## Getting Started